henriqueidt/architecture/storage-migration/arch-doc-template.md

 Example:

 ```
-1. Simple service replacement: we also need to create a new architecture
+1. Change data: we don't want to change the existing data
-2. New application: we need to keep our current data while doing the migration
+2. New application: we don't necessary need a new application
+3. We don't necessary need to migrate out of S3, if we find a cheap way of keeping it
 ```

 Recommended Reading: http://diego-pacheco.blogspot.com/2021/01/requirements-are-dangerous.html